laravel/nova-issues/.github/ISSUE_TEMPLATE/3_Feature_request.md

 ---
 name: "💡 Feature Request"
-about: 'Feature requests are automatically closed'
+about: 'Feature requests are automatically closed, but still welcome.'

 ---